Palestinian director on plaudits, death threats and success

 In Between is released in the US on January 5th.
 This article was initially published in November 2017 when it was in UK cinemas.

-Palestinian director Maysaloun Hamoud's debut film has polarized opinion.
-"In Between," or "Bar Bahar," to give its Arabic title, has been showered with plaudits internationally and scooped awards at film festivals in Canada, Spain and Israel.
+," or "Bar Bahar," to give its Arabic title, has been showered with plaudits internationally and scooped awards at film festivals in Canada, Spain and Israel.

 Yet among some members of the Palestinian community, it has faced calls to be boycotted.
 Hamoud even says she has received death threats on social media.